alewerner/blkchn/README.md

   }
 })();
 ```
-8. Validate blockchain.
+9. Validate blockchain.
 The chain should now fail with blocks 2, 4, 5, 7 and 9.
 ```
-blockchain.validateChain();
+myBlockChain.validateChain();
 ```